sjasvinder/CaseStudyProject/README.md

-# How Does this Works
+# How Does this Application Works
 This application enables the customers to search & book flights & hotels online.The Airline & Hotel booking system consists of two main types of users.
 The customers who access the information provided by the booking web portal after registering with the application & the Adminstrator can perform the CRUD operation on the Database, to update & modify the information by adding Airline and hotels in the web portal.The database  updated accordingly after any modification made by the Admin.
 This